 Clinical & Radiation Oncology at SKMCH&RC, Lahore

 Almost 60% of the patients diagnosed with cancer will require radiotherapy during the course of their treatment.
-Radiotherapy, also commonly referred to as radiation therapy, is the technology that uses different types of high-energy radiation to damage or kill cancer cells so they cannot reproduce, making it an innovative, life-saving tool in the treatment of patients with cancer.
+Radiotherapy, also commonly referred to as radiation therapy, is the technology that uses different types of high-energy radiation to damage or kill cancer cells so as to prevent them from reproducing, making it a life-saving tool in the treatment of patients with cancer.

-It can be used as a standalone therapy, or in conjunction with other cancer treatments.
-Radiotherapy is frequently employed in the treatment of metastatic and recurrent cancer, and in many cases, it can provide months and even years of high-quality life.
-When it is used near the end of life, it is an effective and efficient means of managing the pain which may accompany progressive cancer.
+Radiotherapy can be used as a standalone therapy, or in conjunction with other cancer treatments.
+It is frequently employed in the treatment of metastatic and recurrent cancer, and in many cases, it can provide months and even years of high-quality life.
+When it is used near the end of life, it is an effective and efficient means of managing pain, which may accompany progressive cancer.

-The Department of Clinical and Radiation Oncology is comprehensively equipped with sophisticated technologies to deliver both external-beam therapy and brachytherapy.
+The Department of Clinical and Radiation Oncology at Shaukat Khanum Memorial Cancer Hospital and Research Centre (SKMCH&RC), Lahore is equipped with sophisticated technology to deliver both external-beam therapy and brachytherapy.

 All patients undergoing radiotherapy should have a planning CT scan in the position which can be reproduced on daily basis on machine and this CT is required for delineation of tumour.
-4D CT takes into account the motion of tumour with respect to breathing cycle of the patient, which further decreases the chances of missing tumour while delivering radiotherapy.
+We have a 4D CT scan facility which takes into account the motion of tumour with respect to breathing cycle of the patient, which further decreases the chances of missing the tumour while delivering radiotherapy.

-We also offer brachytherapy which is mainly used to treat gynaecological cancers, prostate and rectum cancers where the radiotherapy isotope is placed within or in vicinity of the tumour and delivers a very high dose to the cancer cells.
-At SKMCH&RC, we perform almost 60 procedures every month.
+We also offer High Dose Rate brachytherapy to both, intercavity and interstitial lesions, which is mainly used to treat gynaecological cancers, prostate and rectal cancers where the radiotherapy isotope is placed within or in vicinity of the tumour and delivers a very high dose to the cancer cells.
+At SKMCH&RC, Lahore we perform almost 60 such procedures every month.